n-gibs/test-data-explorer/README.md

 2. Right now this only works with one dataset.
 I would have loved to make a more extensable app that would work with any labled Good vs Bad image data set.
 In the interest of time, I did not make that choice.
 3. Working with Material UI or any component library can have limitations.
 While it was easy to set up a theme to style the app as a whole.
 When you want to use one of their componets, you are limited in the styling of it.
 I thought it was a good choice to get this project off the ground fast.
 4. 2 tab design - When I first looked at the requrirements I was thinking how to fit everything on to one page.
 While that may be easier for the user to have everything in one spot, I saw a clear division in the requirements.
 This helped organize the different use cases for the data exploration.
+5. While including extra data about each image was not explicily in the requirements, I decided to include it.
+I am not 100% sure if that exact data provided would be relevant since I have no users to ask.
+It was more so to show the possibilty if more data about each image needed to be displayed (regardless of what that data may be).

 ## Constraints